 The final splitter option for the Athena 8-wire is a 2.5mm extender with a female socket to receive a 2.5mm male socket.
 This type of splitter termination is useful for those who like to use piggy tail adapters.
 This will set you back an additional $19.95 though.

-The range of jacks are excellent with the 3.5mm and 2.5mm straight at no extra charge.
+The range of jacks is excellent with the 3.5mm and 2.5mm straight at no extra charge.
 Our cable comes with the 2.5mm TRRS gold plated straight jack and carbon fiber printed barrel.
 It is actually pretty light but quite wide so be careful of that if you are ordering for DAPs and sockets with very narrow jack port panels.

 You can opt for a mini 2.5mm TRRS though to render width on the barrel fairly moot and this is a zero-cost option also.
 Other options include right angle, rhodium plating, 4.4mm and 3.5mm balanced as well as 6.3mm, XLR, and RSA type terminations.